ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Codment - A Trusted Software Development Company Built for Results - <a href="https://medium.com/@marketing_70764/codment-a-trusted-software-development-company-built-for-results-8c890f1417f3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Native > Native >>>> Flutter: (What NYC Recruiters Actually Asked For Over the Last Few… - <a href="https://medium.com/@akperkins1/react-native-native-flutter-what-nyc-recruiters-actually-asked-for-over-the-last-few-35cab981768b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codment`**
+✍️ **posted by `Andre Perkins`**

-<blockquote>Codment is a full-service IT and software development company based in Islandia, New York.
-The company serves startups, entrepreneurs…
+<blockquote>I have a recurring AI agent that triages emails I receive from technical recruiters.
+One of the things it does is extract the skills each…
 Continue reading on Medium »</blockquote>

 <h3>2.
-DispatchQueue vs Task em Swift — por que a concorrência mudou de “como fazer” para “o que fazer” - <a href="https://medium.com/@_.izadoramatias/dispatchqueue-vs-task-em-swift-por-que-a-concorr%C3%AAncia-mudou-de-como-fazer-para-o-que-fazer-f13c7a134736?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My App Got Rejected by Apple 5 Times Before It Went Live - <a href="https://medium.com/@fatimamujahid01/my-app-got-rejected-by-apple-5-times-before-it-went-live-291c068bad8c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Izadora Matias`**
+✍️ **posted by `Fatima Mujahid`**

-<blockquote>Se você já se viu perdido em um emaranhado de DispatchQueue.global().async e DispatchQueue.main.async, saiba que isso é muito comum…
+<blockquote>I finally shipped my first app on the App Store.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Samsung FRP Bypass 2026 | How to Frp Unlock samsung Explanation | Android 11/12/13/14 - <a href="https://medium.com/@masti24bd/samsung-frp-bypass-2026-how-to-frp-unlock-samsung-explanation-android-11-12-13-14-390aec3c1b40?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create App Store Screenshots Using AppLaunchPad Templates - <a href="https://medium.com/@MiliSays/how-to-create-app-store-screenshots-using-applaunchpad-templates-854dda45f7d8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `needsrom`**
+✍️ **posted by `Mili Garg`**

-<blockquote>Samsung FRP Bypass 2026 | How to FRP Unlock Samsung Explanation | Android 11/12/13/14
+<blockquote>Imagine someone scrolling past hundreds of apps, stopping at yours, and tapping install in just a few seconds, even before they read a…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Kotlin 2.4.0: The 4 Features That Actually Change How You Write Android Code - <a href="https://trricho.medium.com/kotlin-2-4-0-the-4-features-that-actually-change-how-you-write-android-code-8a87c3b8d4a0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter Navigation Made Easy: A Complete Guide to go_router for Mobile and Web - <a href="https://medium.com/@naman.kashyap12/flutter-navigation-made-easy-a-complete-guide-to-go-router-for-mobile-and-web-d031397c7fd6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakash Sharma`**
+✍️ **posted by `Naman Kashyap | Senior Flutter Developer`**

-<blockquote>The stable release that finally kills the _uiState boilerplate and the dispatcher-passing dance.
-Here's what's worth adopting today.
+<blockquote>If you’ve built a Flutter app before, you’ve probably worked with Navigator.push()
 Continue reading on Medium »</blockquote>

 <h3>5.
-React Native Fast Image: 10 Features Every Developer Should Know (2026 Guide) - <a href="https://medium.com/@appstitch.dev/react-native-fast-image-10-features-every-developer-should-know-2026-guide-df46ce71dde8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Quanto custa desenvolver um app: o que ninguém te conta antes de pedir o orçamento - <a href="https://medium.com/ueek-ag%C3%AAncia-digital/quanto-custa-desenvolver-um-app-o-que-ningu%C3%A9m-te-conta-antes-de-pedir-o-or%C3%A7amento-e6e5afbaa3a6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AppStitch`**
+✍️ **posted by `Aryana Valcanaia`**

-<blockquote>When building React Native applications, images are everywhere — profile pictures, product banners, chat avatars, and media galleries.
+<blockquote>Você descreveu a ideia, mandou o briefing, esperou alguns dias e recebeu o orçamento.
-Continue reading on Medium »</blockquote>
+Continue reading on UEEK »</blockquote>

 <h3>6.
-Decodificando a Programação: Tipos de Valor vs Tipos de Referência em Swift - <a href="https://medium.com/@victoriaauzier07/decodificando-a-programa%C3%A7%C3%A3o-tipos-de-valor-vs-tipos-de-refer%C3%AAncia-em-swift-a8e0035eeac6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Clothes Rental App Development: How to Build a Future-Ready Fashion Rental Platform - <a href="https://medium.com/@netcluesinc/clothes-rental-app-development-how-to-build-a-future-ready-fashion-rental-platform-3b4121578d30?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anne Auzier`**
+✍️ **posted by `Netclues`**

-<blockquote>Você já se perguntou o porquê, na programação, nós criamos classes em vez de structs ou vice-versa?
+<blockquote>The fashion industry is undergoing a major transformation.
+Consumers are increasingly prioritizing affordability, sustainability, and…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Why Uber Clone App Development Is The Future Of Smart Transportation Businesses In 2026 - <a href="https://medium.com/@prozeneatsoffpage/why-uber-clone-app-development-is-the-future-of-smart-transportation-businesses-in-2026-ca9e81ddd53c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prozensoft Technologies Private Limited`**

-<blockquote>The transportation industry has undergone a massive transformation over the last decade.
-People no longer rely on traditional taxi…
-Continue reading on Medium »</blockquote>

-<h3>8.
-A ViewModel Dies with Its Owner: There Are Only Three Owners in Navigation 3 - <a href="https://levelup.gitconnected.com/a-viewmodel-dies-with-its-owner-there-are-only-three-owners-in-navigation-3-090e061f5c8a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `chanzmao`**

-<blockquote>Choosing a ViewModel scope is really asking one question: when something dies, should the ViewModel die with it?
-Get that right and state…
-Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Your Android App Is a Fork of the Same Process Every Time - <a href="https://medium.com/@promode7/your-android-app-is-a-fork-of-the-same-process-every-time-ba8ee506d99c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to claim OneXfer presale airdrop token With hashtags - <a href="https://medium.com/@barman48_41643/how-to-claim-onexfer-presale-airdrop-token-with-hashtags-f11440205a4e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pramod Patel`**
+✍️ **posted by `SquadBoom (SBM) `**

-<blockquote>Zygote, preloading, and copy-on-write startup
+<blockquote>🚀 How to Claim OneXfer ($XFX) Presale Airdrop Tokens
 Continue reading on Medium »</blockquote>

 <h3>2.
-Primitive and Wrapper Classes in Java and Kotlin : A deep dive - <a href="https://medium.com/@nematengg/primitive-and-wrapper-classes-in-java-and-kotlin-a-deep-dive-2dd969180ffe?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Quarterly Habit That Keeps Indian Startup Teams Sharp — And Almost Nobody Does It - <a href="https://akshay-singh.medium.com/the-quarterly-habit-that-keeps-indian-startup-teams-sharp-and-almost-nobody-does-it-1bb037c17dec?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nemat`**
+✍️ **posted by `Akshay Singh`**

-<blockquote>Primitive and Wrapper Classes in Java and Kotlin: Understanding Boxing, Unboxing, and Generics
+<blockquote>A 20-minute app audit across your team’s devices.
+Free.
+High-impact.
+Consistently skipped.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building Delta Script Hub: My Journey Creating an Android Gaming Resource App - <a href="https://medium.com/@nailarafique41/building-delta-script-hub-my-journey-creating-an-android-gaming-resource-app-b3f77a6bc381?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Team’s Slow Phones Are Costing Your Startup More Than You Think - <a href="https://akshay-singh.medium.com/your-teams-slow-phones-are-costing-your-startup-more-than-you-think-c721d20375ae?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nailarafique`**
+✍️ **posted by `Akshay Singh`**

-<blockquote>When I started working on Delta Script Hub, my goal wasn’t simply to build another Android application.
-I wanted to create a lightweight…
+<blockquote>Device performance isn’t an IT problem.
+For early-stage Indian startups, it’s an operations problem.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Biometric Auth and Secure Storage in Flutter: Keeping Secrets on the Device - <a href="https://medium.com/@himanshusharma_4140/biometric-auth-and-secure-storage-in-flutter-keeping-secrets-on-the-device-c57384f41dcd?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himanshu Sharma`**

-<blockquote>flutter_secure_storage backs onto the iOS Keychain and Android Keystore — encryption at rest is OS-managed, not your problem.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-The Hidden Layer of Smartphone Security: Why Bootrom Exploits Fascinate Researchers - <a href="https://medium.com/@tamjad388/the-hidden-layer-of-smartphone-security-why-bootrom-exploits-fascinate-researchers-1806cb730aa9?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Static vs Dynamic Dispatch in Swift — Pass Your Job Interview - <a href="https://medium.com/macoclock/static-vs-dynamic-dispatch-in-swift-pass-your-job-interview-d26620cc40cf?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Talha`**
+✍️ **posted by `Tony Trejo`**

-<blockquote>What happens when a vulnerability exists in code that can never be updated?
+<blockquote>You’ve shipped a “fast” app that’s quietly paying a tax on every method call.
+Here’s what’s actually happening.
-Continue reading on Medium »</blockquote>
+Continue reading on Mac O’Clock »</blockquote>

 <h3>2.
-Building Interactive Widgets in SwiftUI: From SwiftData Storage to Live Home Screen Actions - <a href="https://medium.com/@4parth9/building-interactive-widgets-in-swiftui-from-swiftdata-storage-to-live-home-screen-actions-c7e8278ba1e8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+[Nugget iOS] How to Enable True Animated Wallpapers on iOS (No Jailbreak Required) - <a href="https://nuggetios.medium.com/nugget-ios-how-to-enable-true-animated-wallpapers-on-ios-no-jailbreak-required-d8fa9aaefdda?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Parth`**
+✍️ **posted by `Nugget iOS`**

-<blockquote>A complete guide to creating iOS widgets with App Intents, WidgetKit, and SwiftData
+<blockquote>Transform your lock screen with motion wallpapers using Nugget, PosterBoard tweaks, and curated live collections.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Biometric Auth and Secure Storage in Flutter: Keeping Secrets on the Device - <a href="https://medium.com/@himanshusharma_4140/biometric-auth-and-secure-storage-in-flutter-keeping-secrets-on-the-device-c57384f41dcd?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Organizing Your Notes.
+Apple Notes Has a Smarter Way - <a href="https://medium.com/macoclock/stop-organizing-your-notes-apple-notes-has-a-smarter-way-61056d81488b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himanshu Sharma`**
+✍️ **posted by `Zeeshan Saghir`**

-<blockquote>flutter_secure_storage backs onto the iOS Keychain and Android Keystore — encryption at rest is OS-managed, not your problem.
+<blockquote>The built-in automation can turn Apple Notes into a self-organizing system.
-Continue reading on Medium »</blockquote>
+Continue reading on Mac O’Clock »</blockquote>

 <h3>4.
-Taking Control of Text: A Deep Dive into SwiftUI’s TextRenderer - <a href="https://medium.com/ios-ic-weekly/taking-control-of-text-a-deep-dive-into-swiftuis-textrenderer-369ac9f16569?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xiangyu`**

-<blockquote>For as long as SwiftUI has existed, Text has been a black box.
-You hand it a string, a font, and a color, and it hands you back pixels…
-Continue reading on iOS IC Weekly »</blockquote>

-<h3>5.
-How I finally got Claude to stop writing bad unit tests - <a href="https://medium.com/@maxproche/how-i-finally-got-claude-to-stop-writing-bad-unit-tests-65a0d9a3b0a8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Tried Every iPhone App Blocker to Fix My Screen Time. - <a href="https://medium.com/@lucasdelucasllll/i-tried-every-iphone-app-blocker-to-fix-my-screen-time-40e7d7973548?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Max Roche`**
+✍️ **posted by `Lucas`**

-<blockquote>Using an Agent‑as‑a‑Judge to Fix AI‑Written Unit Tests
+<blockquote>If you’ve ever set an iOS Screen Time limit, hit it, and tapped “Ignore Limit” without a second thought, you already understand why a…
 Continue reading on Medium »</blockquote>

+<h3>5. iPhone Features I Think More People Should Know About - <a href="https://medium.com/@tsumit849/iphone-features-i-think-more-people-should-know-about-6a2ed17019ea?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tsumit`**

+<blockquote>Even in 2026, Many iPhone Users Still Haven’t Discovered These Features
+Continue reading on Medium »</blockquote>

 <h3>6.
-20 SwiftUI Components Every iOS Developer Should Know - <a href="https://ravi6997.medium.com/20-swiftui-components-every-ios-developer-should-know-cf559c6b65e7?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apple Just Rebuilt Siri From the Ground Up.
+Here Is What Actually Changed. - <a href="https://medium.com/the-engineering-brief/apple-just-rebuilt-siri-from-the-ground-up-here-is-what-actually-changed-27166056248c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravi`**
+✍️ **posted by `Morgan Ellis`**

-<blockquote>Stop reinventing the wheel.
-These are the building blocks that separate good iOS apps from great ones.
+<blockquote>iOS 27 brings a fully rebuilt Siri powered by Google Gemini, a CEO changing the guard, and AI features that reach every iPhone back to the…
-Continue reading on Medium »</blockquote>
+Continue reading on The Engineering Brief »</blockquote>

 <h3>7.
-This open-source tool packs both iOS and Android simulators into One Terminal - <a href="https://githubdaily.medium.com/this-open-source-tool-packs-both-ios-and-android-simulators-into-one-terminal-8c89d53d57db?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI can finally see the iOS simulator! serve-sim lets Cursor/Claude directly control the simulator - <a href="https://githubdaily.medium.com/ai-can-finally-see-the-ios-simulator-serve-sim-lets-cursor-claude-directly-control-the-simulator-fe5167eaa681?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Chimin`**

-<blockquote>I'm sure you've encountered this problem: you're writing code in the terminal, and suddenly you need to switch to another simulator—for…
+<blockquote>When using Claude Code or Cursor to tweak the UI, you always have to stare at the simulator, check the appearance, and then describe it to…
 Continue reading on Medium »</blockquote>